czukowski/I18n_Plural/README.md

     echo ___('Their name is :name', $gender);

-For that to work, we have defined the translation key ('Their name is :name') with 2 contexts ('f' and 'm'):
+For that to work, we have defined the translation key `Their name is :name` with 2 contexts - `f` and `m`:

     return array(
         'Their name is :name' => array(